TheHellBox/OpenHMD-Chat/README.md

 # How to compile?
 Run `cargo run --release` in main directory, or `cargo build --release` and then move openhmd-chat from /target/release/ to main directory

-# Why OpenHMD?
-I made OpenHMD binding for Rust.
-Also, it most easy to use library and it open source.

-# Why Rust?
-I think it best programming language for games, it easy to use and fast

 ### Road map
 - [ ] Rendering